GoodSync Connect Manual

 LogPrefix = "gserver"

 Prefix used in names of log files.
+The format of the log file name is Prefix-YYMMDD.log

-Format of log file name is Prefix-YYMMDD.log
+Prefix used in names of access log files.
+The format of the log file name is Prefix-YYMMDD.log

-Level of log details, goes from 1 to 5.
+The level of log details, goes from 1 to 5.

-LogLevel = 0
+ConsoleLevel = 0

-Level 0 means no logging to console.
+Level 0 means no logging into the console.
+Applies only to Linux.

-Logs that are older than these many days, are deleted, once per day.
+Logs that are older than these many days are deleted, once per day.

-CheckNewVersion = Yes/No
+CheckNewVersion = Yes|No

-InstallNewVersion = Yes/No
+InstallNewVersion = Yes|No

-If both settings are yes then gs-server installs new GoodSync version when it becomes available.
+If both settings are Yes, the gs-server installs the new GoodSync version when it becomes available.
+Applies only to Windows and macOS.

 MaxConnections = 512

-Max number of simultaneous TCP/IP connections this server would accept.
+Max number of simultaneous TCP/IP connections this Server would accept.

 ReportFreeSpaceBelowPct = 10